An Objective Approach to Dividing Equity

 - Time of Receipt.

-The startup receives a specific dollar value when the money is in the bank account.
+The new business receives a specific dollar value when the money is in the bank account.
 These two variables should also be applied to the other types of founder contributions to arrive at a logical initial equity allocation.

 Valuing Services and Tangible and Intangible Property